timo/zasim/docs/overview.rst

 For the simplest of experiments, the `~zasim.gui` or the commandline interface of the `~zasim.cagen` module can be used.

+For more complex experiments, you would usually want to create a whole new python script.
+The IPython notebook is very good for rapid and exploratory development of such scripts and can export a runnable python script when it's complete.
+Of course, these scripts can use the gui elements of zasim without problems.

 High-Level Concepts
 -------------------